maxdellarmi/testapp-cfti5/README.md

 This operation may take a few minutes the first time you run the installer, since it will download a suitable PHP image to execute Composer and install the application dependencies using Docker.

 **********************************************NB LA PRIMA VOLTA MI AVEVA SALTATO IL PASSAGGIO **************************************************
-PASSW SU ROOT WSL WINDOWS
+PASSW SU ROOT WSL WINDOWS NECESSARIA
-su max
-001massidel80!

 Before finishing, the installation script will ask you to confirm your sudo password in order to set the correct permissions on the application directories: